jenskeiner/lintr/docs/rules/single-own.md

     parent: "rules"
 ---

-✔️ This rule is stable
+✅  This rule is stable.

 ## What it does